Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **Wallet Factory**: Is a built-in functionality that enables the development of reference and niche wallets.

-**Wallet Editor**: Enables the creation by non-developers of _Branded Wallets_ based on any one of the _Niche Wallets_ available.
+**Wallet Editor**: Enables the creation of _Branded Wallets_ by non-developers based on any one of the _Niche Wallets_ available.

-**Wallet Store**: Is a distributed application which manages a shared wallet catalog and enables end users to download from peers the different wallets available for the Framework.
+**Wallet Store**: Is a distributed application which manages a shared wallet catalogue and enables end users to download from peers the different wallets available for the Framework.

 <br>
 ## Privacy